SLIBIO/SLib-Doc/source/Guides/UserInterface/Animation/Index.rst

 Using Animation Object
 ------------------------

-An animation object lets you manage all kinds of animations.
+An animation object lets you manage the animation in detail.

 ::